bravetools/bravetools/docs/examples/reprodibility-bioinformatics.md

 A blank IP field will result in an ephemeral IP being generated for this unit.
 Since a default RStudio runs on port 8787, we will leave this unchanged.

+> **NOTE** If you're using Multipass (e.g. on a Mac or Windows machine), RStudio service will be accessible from HOSTIP:8787, where HOSTIP is the IPV4 address of your Multipass host, easily obtained by running `brave info`.

 You can now navigate to 10.0.0.23:8787 and login using `rstudio`/`password` credentials.

-> **NOTE** If you're using multipass (e.g. on a Mac or Windows machine), RStudio service will be accessible from HOSTIP:8787, where HOSTIP is the IPV4 address of your multipass host, easily obtained by running `brave info`.

 As a side node, installing an OpenSSH server inside this environment, will allow others to connect to it over ssh, facilitating collaborative research.